Start9Labs/documentation/site/source/developer-docs/specification/compat/index.rst

 Compat Image
 ============

-With the release of EmbassyOS v0.3.0, system utility Docker images are preloaded for service packager convenience.
+With the release of embassyOS v0.3.0, system utility Docker images are preloaded for service packager convenience.

-The ``Compat`` image is a backwards compatible Docker image that hosts EmbassyOS features used in the v0.2.x series.
+The ``Compat`` image is a backwards compatible Docker image that hosts embassyOS features used in the v0.2.x series.
 It was created as a convenience for service packagers to help migrate their service configurations from 0.2.x to 0.3.0.

 It exposes functionality to make use of: